zaplatynski/neo-jequel/README.md

 ### A Domain Specific Language for the Structured Query Language (SQL) embedded in Java

+### Versioning

+The old JEQUEL had a Subversion revisions only.
+Since Maven was introduced we need proper versioning.
+So the r120 from 2007 is turned into 1.2.0.
+So the first version of this Git repository is 1.2.1-SNAPSHOT.

 #### How it all began

 After dealing with DSL theoretically for a while, this is my second experiment with implementing an embedded DSL in Java.